ttimbers/Sampling_Distributions_Lesson/Lesson_plan.md

 * The standard deviation of the sampling distribution is equal to the standard deviation of the population distribution divided by the square root of the sample size (n).

 Each student will be assigned a sample size number.
-The student will complete a sampling distribution simulation using the assigned numbers as the sample size, 10,000 replications and the following additional parameters selected from the dropdown menu: Skewed and Mean.
+The student will complete a sampling distribution simulation using the assigned numbers as the sample size and select the following additional parameters: Skewed, Mean and 10000 replications.
 After completing the simulation, the students will copy and paste the values they obtained for the sampling distribution's standard deviation, skew and kurtosis into the correct cell in the shared Google spreadsheet.
 At this point the terms skew and kurtosis will be reintroduced (they will have learned these in a previous class).
-The Google spreadsheet has previously been set-up such that when students paste the values from their simulations into the appropriate cells the spreadsheet adds those values to plots for sample size versus standard deviation, sample size versus skew, and sample size versus kurtosis.
+The Google spreadsheet has previously been set-up such that when students paste the values from their simulations into the appropriate cells, the spreadsheet adds those values to scatter plots for sample size versus standard deviation, sample size versus skew, and sample size versus kurtosis.
 Once the spreadsheet has been populated the class will discuss their observations.
 The tutor will guide and focus the discussion around how increasing the sample size